How people work together is more important than SOPs

 - Create a forum to discuss team dynamics – Allow for teams to talk about subtle issues in safe, constructive ways.
 An HR Business Partner or trained facilitator may help.

-- Commit leaders to reinforcing and improving – Get leadership onboard to model and seek continuous improvement can help put into practice your vocabulary.
+- Commit leaders to reinforce and improve – Get leadership on board to model and seek continuous improvement can help put into practice your vocabulary.

 - Solicit input and opinions from the group.